realpython/materials/celery-async-email/README.md

 # Asynchronous Tasks with Django and Celery

-Example project for tutorial update.
+Example project for integrating Celery and Redis into a Django application.

 ## Setup (macOS)